cosivina/cosivina/examples/README.txt

 launcherImageGrabber: Demonstrates generation of field input from actual image data.
 Loads image from file, performs a color extraction/classification and summation over the vertical dimension, and feeds the result as input into a stack of three one-dimensional fields, one for each extracted color channel.

-launcherRobotAttractorDynamics: Demonstrates the attractor dynamics approach for controlling the orientation of a mobile robot for target acquisition.
+launcherAttractorDynamics: Demonstrates the attractor dynamics approach for controlling the orientation of a mobile robot for target acquisition.
 A neural field is coupled to a uniquely instantiated dynamic variable, reflecting robot heading direction.
 Peaks in the field set attractors for the dynamic variable.

+launcherRobotSimulator: Uses the attractor dynamics approach to control a simulated mobile robot in an arena, performing taxis or avoidance behavior with respect to sensor targets.